davidaik/flairsome-brooklyn/README.md

 1. Make the Payful style the default.
 2. Removed 'Powered by Shopify' text.
-3. The value for "Shipping" is now "Free" on the Checkout page.
+3. The default value for "Shipping" is now "Free" on the Checkout page.
 4. Made code a little bit more efficient in featured_products.liquid